Linux Container Security: Benefits, Risks, & Best Practices

 Incorporating security checks into your CI/CD pipeline ensures vulnerabilities are found and mitigated early in the development cycle:

-• Integrate security scanning tools like Trivy and Clair into your CI/CD pipelines before the deployment of containers.
+• Integrate security scanning tools like Trivy and Clair into your CI/CD pipelines before container deployment.

 • Automate security policy enforcement using tools like OPA Gatekeeper.